Reddone/case-ql/README.md

 support for any SQL library which support interpolation and concatenation of such strings.
 For example, it will be possible to support [Scalikejdbc](https://github.com/scalikejdbc/scalikejdbc) with little modifications.
-I am not planning to add [Slick](https://github.com/slick/slick) and [Quill](https://github.com/getquill/quill) support because they are not based on the fragment approach: I strongly believe that we should write SQL and not try to port SQL inside Scala.
+I am not planning to add [Slick](https://github.com/slick/slick) and [Quill](https://github.com/getquill/quill) support because they are not based on the fragment approach: I strongly believe that we should write plain SQL and not try to port SQL inside Scala.

 For a full explanation read the [documentation](./docs/intro.md).

 ## TODO

+This is my first open source project, and it started as a project based learning to learn Shapeless.
+It helped me a lot to remove boilerplate in GraphQL projects, but it was far away from being a library.
+I worked a lot on transforming it into a library, and I tried my best to write tests.
+Here are some features that can be added:

-- [ ] add aggregations inside select queries (help appreciated)
+- [ ] add aggregations inside select queries and filters

-- [ ] add joins after select queries (help appreciated)
+- [ ] add joins

-- [ ] provide support for caliban (I have to study the project and ZIO)
+- [ ] provide support for caliban

-- [ ] abstract over Fragment in order to include scalalikejdbc support (proposals accepted)
+- [ ] abstract over Fragment in order to include scalalikejdbc support

-- [ ] fix spacing inside queries (nice to have for readability)
+- [ ] fix spacing inside queries

 ## Inspiration